James V. Neel

-James Van Gundia Neel (March 22, 1915 – February 1, 2000) was an American geneticist who played a key role in the development of human genetics as a field of research in the United States.
+James Van Gundia Neel (March 22, 1915 – February 1, 2000) was an American physician and geneticist who played a key role in the development of human genetics as a field of research in the United States.
 He made important contributions to the emergence of genetic epidemiology and pursued an understanding of the influence of environment on genes.
-In his early work, he studied sickle-cell disease and acatalasia. conducted research on the effects of radiation on survivors of the Hiroshima atomic bombing.
+In his early work, he studied sickle-cell disease and acatalasia.
+He also conducted research on the effects of radiation on survivors of the Hiroshima atomic bombing.

 Life

-Neel attended the College of Wooster with a degree in biology in 1935 and went on to receive his Ph.D. at the University of Rochester.
+Neel attended the College of Wooster with a degree in biology in 1935 and went on to receive his M.D.
+(1944) and Ph.D. at the University of Rochester.

 In 1956, Neel established the University of Michigan Department of Genetics, the first department of human genetics at a medical school in the United States.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1971.

 Controversy

 Theories and allegations

 Neel first found the inheritance of sickle cell anemia through its genetic basis.
 This was the first step to learning all of what we know genetically about sickle cell disease.
 He found that the sickle cell trait itself was heterozygous and the disease was expressed when the gene was recessive homozygous.
 This was very difficult to figure out at the time with the current knowledge and while he did not find the relationship between malaria and sickle cell himself his work did provide the foundation for it being discovered.

 Neel developed the "thrifty gene hypothesis" that paleolithic humans, facing long periods of hunger punctuated by brief periods of food surplus, would have adapted genetically by processing fats and carbohydrates more efficiently during feast periods, to be physiologically resilient during periods of famine.
 Neel believed that this genetic adaptation might have created a predisposition to type 2 diabetes mellitus.
 This theory was later discredited by research conducted by Neel himself.